Post

 While early retirement may seem appealing, it’s important to differentiate it from premature retirement, which often results from unexpected events like health issues or job loss.
 In contrast, early retirement is a deliberate financial choice.

-Here are several strategies to achieve early retirement in Australia, along with the key sacrifices involved.
+Here are four major strategies to achieve early retirement in Australia, along with the key sacrifices involved.

 Section 1: Financial Foundations for Early Retirement